MUDE-2025/PA1.1/2_install_conda.md

 > This task uses content from https://teachbooks.io/learn-programming/install/python/miniconda.html by Delft University of Technology, licensed with CC BY 4.0 License and https://www.anaconda.com/docs/getting-started/anaconda/install#linux

 > By Tom van Woudenberg and Robert Lanzafame, Delft University of Technology.
-CC BY 4.0 License, more information about referencing [on the Credits and License page](https://mude.citg.tudelft.nl/workbook-2025/credits.html).
+CC BY 4.0, more info [on the Credits page of Workbook](https://mude.citg.tudelft.nl/workbook-2025/credits.html).